 The Minister later visited the Emergency Room, Intensive Care Unit, Special Baby Care Unit of the Ola During Children’s Hospital, and the Anaesthetic lecture hall where training for Anaethesia across the country was on going.

 Briefing the Minister, Dr. Alpha Wurie, the Specialist Psychiatric and Medical Superintendent, Sierra Leone Psychiatric Hospital, Dr. Abdul Jalloh said the Psychiatric hospital is the only Psychiatric hospital in the country and presently housed 148 patients of which 70 percent are male, adding that 80 percent of young people with mental effect are from drugs abuse such as Cannabis Sativa, Tramadol, rum and other substances.

 He said since he took over as the In-Charge, there have been challenges but with support from Partners In Health (PIH) and the Ministry of Health and Sanitation through the Chief Medical Office they are overcoming the challenges gradually.

-He said they use to have challenges in water supply, hygiene, infrastructure, security and staffing equipment, but for the past twenty years, they now have running water, 24 hours electricity, the hospital is clean and the staffs are motivated.
+Dr. Jalloh informed the team that they use to have challenges in water supply, hygiene, infrastructure, security and staffing equipment, but can now boast of running water, 24 hours electricity, the hospital is clean and staffs are motivated.

-Dr. Jalloh stated that PIH has done extremely well for them and currently they have completed partial renovation of Ward one and female patients from wards 5 and 6 will be relocated to wards one, adding that presently medications are in country awaiting the completion of the modern pharmacy.
+He stated that PIH has done extremely well for them and currently they have completed renovation of Ward one and other renovations ongoing, adding that presently medications are in country awaiting the completion of the modern pharmacy.

-A conducted tour of the various facilities climaxed the visit.
+A conducted tour of the male and female wards of the hospital climaxed the visit.